maxhbr/LDBcollector/md/MPL-2.0-no-copyleft-exception.md

                 "BlueOak License List",
                 [
                     "Weak copyleft licenses require sharing changes and additions to the licensed software when you give copies to others."
                 ]
+            ],
+            [
+                "Scancode",
+                [
+                    "Per SPDX.org, this license was released in January 2012.
+This license list\nentry is for use when the MPL's Exhibit B, which removes the Sec 3.3\ncopyleft exception.\n"
+                ]
             ]
         ],